 Alimony and Spousal Support Attorney in Schaumburg, IL

-At Allen Gabe Law, P.C., our attorneys can represent divorcing spouses in matters concerning alimony and spousal maintenance in Schaumburg, IL.
-We provide legal representation for spouses seeking alimony and spouses seeking to avoid or limit the spousal maintenance they would have to pay in a divorce.
-Our attorneys will consider the factors involved and present your case in court.
+At Allen Gabe Law, P.C., our attorneys can represent divorcing spouses in matters concerning alimony and spousal maintenance in Schaumburg, IL and the surrounding areas.
+We provide legal representation for spouses seeking alimony and spouses seeking to avoid or limit spousal maintenance they would have to pay in a divorce.
+Our experienced attorneys will consider all factors involved and present your case in court.

 Determining Spousal Maintenance

-- Current and anticipated future income of each spouse
+- The current and future earning capacity of each spouse

-- Physical and emotional condition of each spouse
+- The age, health, financial liabilities, and vocational skills of each spouse

 Representation for Alimony Settlements